rlaphoenix/VSGAN/docs/index.rst

   a Script-based NLE_.
 - :ref:`Easy Model Chaining <Chaining calls, or Models>` — You can chain models or re-run the model twice-over (or more).
-- :ref:`Seamless Chunking <Seamless Chunking>` — Have low VRAM?
+- :ref:`Seamless Tiling` — Have low VRAM?
 Don't worry!
-Use `overlap` argument to chunk seamlessly to lower VRAM requirements.
+The Network will be applied in quadrants of the image to reduce up-front VRAM usage.
 - Supports All RGB formats — You can use *any* RGB video input, including float32 (e.g., RGBS) inputs.
 - No Frame Extraction Necessary — Using VapourSynth you can pass a Video directly to VSGAN, without any frame extraction needed.